 Frame and Quality

-We own a Guardian Original 24 and have been extremely pleased with the build quality we’ve experienced thus far.
-The Ethos 16 seems to share a lot of the same characteristics as the Original 24.
+We own a Guardian 24 and have been extremely pleased with the build quality we’ve experienced thus far.
+The Guardian 16 seems to share a lot of the same characteristics as the bigger 24 inch.

-Just as what we have seen with our Original 24, everything about the bike, including the cable routing, length of the cables, cockpit (stem and handlebars), looks clean and high end.
+Just as what we have seen with our 24 inch Guardian, everything about the bike, including the cable routing, length of the cables, cockpit (stem and handlebars), looks clean and high end.